UU-Human-Evolution/1MB335/Lab3.md

 For this step you need two inputs: the assembly (.fna) and a set of proteins from a species related to your species of interest.
 The assembly contains many contigs from both mitochondrial and nuclear DNA.
 You need to identify the mitochondrial contig(s).
 For this you will use command-line BLAST between your assembly and a set of mitochondrial proteins from a related species.
 BLAST comes in different flavors, and thus it matters whether the sequences are coded as nucleotides or as amino acids.

-The assembly file is too big for GitHub, so you'll need to download it from the Assignment's page in Studium.
+The assembly file is too big for GitHub, so you'll need to download it from our project in [FigShare](https://figshare.com/s/3b29710db0c8b992d090).

-The set of proteins is in [C_elegans_NC_001328.1_mt_codingsequences.fna](https://github.com/UU-Human-Evolution/1MB335/blob/master/example_data/C_elegans_NC_001328.1_mt_codingsequences.fna)
+The set of proteins is in [C_elegans_NC_001328.1_mt_codingsequences.fna](https://figshare.com/s/f5d54b3fcd16114c495e)

 Start by copying the assembly and the set of proteins to your own folder in Solander.